 Every (Food) Story has a Beginning

 When I was a kid, my mother always served a vegetable platter at every party.
-There, on the table between a birthday cake and the birthday-girl or boy’s favorite dish, always sat an strangely out-of-place crystal serving tray with portioned dividers separating the coarse carrot sticks, stringy celery, and canned black olives.
-Although I’ve come a long way from serving this appetizer of my own parties, I love that I can take this American classic and reimagine it in a way that celebrates homegrown, organic, and heirloom vegetables.
+There, on the table between a birthday cake and the birthday-girl or boy’s favorite dish, always sat in a strangely out-of-place crystal serving tray with portioned dividers separating the coarse carrot sticks, stringy celery, and canned black olives.
+Although I’ve come a long way from serving this appetizer at my own parties, I love that I can take this American classic and reimagine it in a way that celebrates homegrown, organic, and heirloom vegetables.

 Essential Elements of a Garden-Homegrown Grazing Platter